 Didn't seem as if anyone cared enough to stay around very long neither.

-Since he was a bachelor, all he had to eat was beans cuz that's all he knew how to cook!
+Since he was a bachelor, he ate awful lot beans cuz that's 'bout all he knew how to cook and it took too much time to fry potatoes.
 Well, he had finished off this pot of beans cuz there warn't 'nuff for a full meal tommarra, so to keep from wasting 'em, he ate em.
 ALL of 'em!

 Even the Dr laughed.
 And he was a deacon in the church where Bro Tom was preachin.
 Well, since Doc Blaine knew how Bro Tom believed, he just ran him over to the funeral home, and they had him in the casket in a couple of hours so everybody could come by and pay their last respects that night.
 Cause he had to be buried the next day!